awslabs/soci-snapshotter/docs/getting-started.md

 ## Create and push SOCI index

-Instead of converting the image format, soci-snapshotter uses the SOCI index associated with an image to implement its lazy loading.
+Instead of converting the image format, the SOCI snapshotter uses the SOCI index associated with an image to implement its lazy loading.
 For more details please see [README](../README.md#no-image-conversion).